This article is part of our larger real estate investing guide available here.

 Real estate investing is the purchase, ownership, lease, or sale of land and any structures on it for the purpose of earning money.
 Real estate generally breaks down into four categories: residential, commercial, industrial, and land.

 - Residential real estate: Residential real estate consists of single-family homes, multi-family homes, townhouses, and condominiums.
-Some examples include freestanding homes, townhouses, and condominiums that occupants can own.
+Occupants may rent or own the properties that they live in.
 Homes larger than four units are generally considered commercial property.

 - Commercial real estate: Commercial real estate is property that is used for the purpose of business.
 Commercial real estate is classified as office space, retail space, or multi-family homes.
 Some examples of commercial real estate properties include business offices (office), restaurants (retail), and large apartment buildings (multi-family).